Minimum-norm interpolation for unknown surface reconstruction: Numerical examples

 The performance of different trial center distributions for the minimum-norm interpolation on $\mathcal{U}_{\text{KAN}}$ is evaluated using an ellipsoid with semi-axes $a=0.85$, $b=0.35$, and $c=0.5$.
 The tests involve estimating surface normals on this ellipsoid with datasets ranging from $N =100$ to 5000 points in total.
 The experiments are conducted for varying local stencil sizes and the behavior is assessed relative to the smoothness order $2\leq \tau \leq 5$ of the kernel.
 The maximum error across stencil sizes $40\leq N_s\leq80$ is reported in \autoref{table:KnR_config}.

 In terms of normal estimation accuracy, all configurations exhibit relatively similar performance across the tested range of stencil sizes and kernel smoothness orders from $\tau = 2$ to $\tau = 5$.
-However, notable exceptions are highlighted in boldface in the table, where some configurations significantly outperforms the benchmark Config 1 by an order of magnitude.
-This superior performance is usually by Config 4 when the total number of data points is large suggesting the its effectiveness in having a standardize range across stencils with maximized minimum separating distance.
-Based on these results, Config 4 is selected for the remainder of the experiments.
+Notable exceptions are highlighted in boldface in the table, where some configurations significantly outperform the benchmark Config 1 by an order of magnitude.
+This superior performance is usually observed for Config 4 when the total number of data points is large which is consistent with the effect of enforcing a common coordinate range across stencils and improving separation in the 1D projected centers.
+Based on these results, Config 4 is selected for the remainder of the experiments. \reviewB{ \begin{remark} In practice, we suggest using a simple indicator such as the local mesh ratio $\rho:=h/q$ where $h$ is the fill distance and $q:=\min_{i\neq j}\|\p_i-\p_j\|_2$ is the separation distance to determine which configuration to use.
+In our experience, Config 4 is most reliable when $\rho$ is moderate so the stencil is not overly sparse or irregular.
+When $\rho$ is large, the benefit becomes less consistent and increasing the stencil density can improve its performance. \end{remark} }